 Sure, it’s just one of those weird casting things.
-Comic book fans are used to knowing Chris Evans as both the Human Torch and Captain America, Ryan Reynolds as Green Lantern, Deadpool and that guy from R.I.P.D., and soon we’ll be seeing Ben Affleck go from being Daredevil to Batman.
+Comic book fans are used to knowing Chris Evans as both the Human Torch and Captain America, Ryan Reynolds as Green Lantern, Deadpool and that guy from R.I.P.D., and Ben Affleck being Daredevil and Batman.
 But what if some of those actors took their characters into other movies?
 What kind of blockbuster crossovers would this have led to?

 Or maybe they already did it, and we just didn’t notice…

-Deep Blue Sea (1999) starring Samuel L. Jackson, Stellan Skarsgard, Saffron Burrows, Tom Jane: You may know this Jaws-like action movie, but this could have been a massive Marvel crossover.
-Nick Fury visits a research laboratory where Dr. Erik Selvig is doing research on the brains of sharks.
+You may know this Jaws-like action movie, but this could have been a massive Marvel crossover.
+Nick Fury visits a research laboratory where Dr Erik Selvig is doing research on the brains of sharks.
 Running this operation is SHIELD Agent Victoria Hand, who is determined to prove to Fury that their serum to stop Alzheimer’s disease is a success.
 Is this the origin of their TAHITI project?
 When things go wrong, it’s up to Frank Castle, the Punisher himself, to try and save the day.

 Before Joel Schumacher ruined the Batman franchise, some of Batman’s backstory was covered that we never even knew existed – and it was funny!
 In his younger days before Batman Forever, Bruce Wayne went on a tour of East Germany and became a part of the resistance against the fascists.
-Their ultimate goal is to rescue Alfred Pennyworth from Flurgendorf prison, while unmasking a traitor in their midst.
+Their ultimate goal is to rescue Alfred Pennyworth from Flurgendorf prison while unmasking a traitor in their midst.
 It’s the Batman comedy you always wanted but were too afraid to ask for.

 Not to be confused with the sequel Mo’ Miserables, this musical crossover features Wolverine Wolverjean trying to redeem himself and escape from his mysterious and terrible past.
 Despite becoming a mayor and a legitimate businessman, Wolverine is still hunted by the strange Kryptonian scientist/lawman Jor-El Javert.
-In typical Wolverine fashion he feels guilty about the death of a young woman who’d turned to a life of prostitution.
+In typical Wolverine fashion, he feels guilty about the death of a young woman who’d turned to a life of prostitution.
 Thankfully she used up one of her nine lives and became Catwoman.
 It’s as bad as it sounds.

-Chaplin (1992) starring Robert Downey Jr., Anthony Hopkins: Prequel biographical comedy-dramas were never this action-packed!
+Prequel biographical comedy-dramas were never this action-packed!
 Tony Stark is back, but this time he’s old and dying.
 In a mystical land that may just be Asgard, he tells the story of his life to Odin.
 In the ultimate symbol of Stark arrogance (and having learned his lesson from telling Banner his boring story in Iron Man 3), he lies to the Allfather and spins a tale of being a poverty-stricken child who went on to achieve greatness, only to be persecuted by the US government (mirroring the events of Iron Man 2).
-Ultimately the public comes to accept him again and he wins an award, tying in to the award ceremony at the start of the first Iron Man film.
+Ultimately the public comes to accept him again and he wins an award, tying into the award ceremony at the start of the first Iron Man film.

-Fight Club (1999) starring Edward Norton and Jared Leto: Marvel vs. DC for bragging rights.
-Dr. Bruce Banner is struggling to control the rage within, as always.
-Except his destructive alter-ego keeps coming out and organising Fight Club, and by the end of the film it will lead to the destruction of the city.
+Marvel vs. DC for bragging rights.
+Dr Bruce Banner is struggling to control the rage within, as always.
+Except his destructive alter-ego keeps coming out and organising Fight Club and, by the end of the film, it will lead to the destruction of the city.
 Yet throughout this, he encourages others to let their inner rage out.
 Enter the Joker, who really deserves a beatdown.
 Without even transforming, Banner beats the tar out of the clown prince of crime in one of the most satisfying scenes of the whole movie.
 As he put it, “I felt like destroying something beautiful.”